HG-AISLAB/Heart-Rate-Analysis-for-rPPG-based-Deepfake-Detection/readme.md

 ## Dataset

 A list of dataset is derived from FF++ (FaceForensics++), an open dataset for deepfake detection research.
-Our dataset comprises videos featuring individuals with diverse racial backgrounds, genders, age groups, and hairstyles, from various lighting conditions and environments.
+Our dataset consists of videos containing diverse races, genders, age groups, and hair styles, as well as backgrounds covering different lighting conditions.

 ## Original Dataset